Complete families of commuting functions for coisotropic Hamiltonian actions: Geometric realisation and Applications

-According to \cite{Vin}, if $G/K$ is a Gelfand pair and $G=N\leftthreetimes L$ is a Levi decomposition of $G$ such that $K\subset L$, then $\rl[\gt n]^L=\rl[\gt n]^K$ and $\gt n$ is at most two-step nilpotent.
-These conditions guarantee that the construction of a complete family on $\pi(M)$ would have at most three induction steps.
-Thus, one can hope for precise formulas for our commuting families and applications to physical problems.
-Gelfand pairs are partially classified in \cite{tg} and completely in \cite{dis}.
+According to \cite{Vin}, if $G/K$ is a Gelfand pair and $G=L\ltimes N$ is a Levi decomposition of $G$ such that $K\subset L$, then $\rl[\gt n]^L=\rl[\gt n]^K$ and $\gt n$ is at most two-step nilpotent.
+These conditions guarantee that the construction of a complete family on $\mu(M)$ would have at most three induction steps.
+Thus, one can hope for explicit formulas for our commuting families and applications to physical problems.
+Gelfand pairs are partly classified in \cite{Vin2,tg} and completely in \cite{dis}.